Xerren09/Boop/README.md

 ## Security

 Disclaimer here.
 Boop is intended for scenarios where you have your own server and know how to safely configure it; and it was built with that in mind.
+Ideally it should be run in an isolated container and with limited permissions.
+Webhook events are verified, but at the end of the day they come from the internet and will - by design - casue Boop to download and run software.

 > [!WARNING]
 > Boop also exposes some dangerous APIs.
 It should always run behind a well configured webserver that only exposes the desired routes.